 Once you build out your basic product roadmap structure, you can further customize it.

 To ensure that your product roadmap maps to your company’s overall objectives, you can create a drop-down custom field that has all objectives or goals listed, and select the one that best corresponds to the feature.
 You can sort by custom field to see how many roadmap items map to objectives to make sure that all are thoroughly covered.

 You could also create a drop-down custom field to indicate the reason for prioritizing a feature (e.g., customer request, platform growth, monetization opportunity, etc.).

-Add custom fields to your product roadmap by clicking the project actions drop-down menu and selecting Manage Custom Fields.
+Add custom fields to your product roadmap by clicking the blue Add Custom Fields link at the top of your project.
 From here you can create and manage your custom fields for objective drop-downs, or whatever other data you need to track.

 Use Calendar View

 Use Calendar View to visualize your product roadmap.
 You can also drag and drop tasks in the calendar to change their due date in case product launch dates change.
 Use calendar filtering to sort by your roadmap project’s custom fields to quickly spot top priorities, launch types in the works, and more.
 Just click the filter icon at the top right of the project’s calendar.

 Track product opportunities

 Add another section (list layout) or column (board layout) of the roadmap called “Product opportunities” where people can submit ideas and feature requests.
 Other teammates can show support by liking the tasks.
 If you have a product feedback project with ideas for product opportunities, store tasks in both projects so you can add them to your roadmap, too.